joaq-uinv/kenility_challenge/README.md

 ## Docker image

-To run the following API as a Docker container you need to install docker on your system (https://docs.docker.com/engine/install/)
+To run the following API as a Docker container you need to install docker on your system (https://docs.docker.com/engine/install/).

-Then run
+Then run the following command

 ```bash
 $ docker compose up --build